 - Gore’s 7000+ word June 22, 2011 Rolling Stone article bypassed Gelbspan and his own “Earth in the Balance” book note and said the following: “… the script for this show was leaked to The New York Times as early as 1991.
 In an internal document, a consortium of the largest global-warming polluters spelled out their principal strategy: “Reposition global warming as theory, rather than fact.”

-- As recently as just six months ago, a presenter for Gore’s Climate Reality Project said this: “A lavishly sponsored campaign, started twenty years ago, to distract us from the problem.
+- In 2013, a presenter for Gore’s Climate Reality Project said this: “A lavishly sponsored campaign, started twenty years ago, to distract us from the problem.
 In a memo that was leaked to the press several years ago revealed their strategy in their own words, which is to ‘reposition global warming as a theory rather than a fact.’”
 Western Fuels’ PR campaign started and ended over 22 years ago, it was not ‘lavishly funded’, and the leak of its memos in 1991 most certainly was more than ‘several years ago’.
 The presenter’s PowerPoint slide shows this statement: “We’ve seen this before… Their cynical objective, outlined in a secret memo by a consortium of the largest carbon polluters, that was leaked to the press, is–in their own words–to: “Reposition Global Warming as Theory Rather than Fact.””

-- [7/9/15 Author’s item addition:] Current as of today, The Union of Concerned Scientists “The Climate Deception Dossiers” web page features a handy infographic of the “reposition global warming” phrase, and a link to their downloadable PDF file of old Western Fuels ICE campaign memo scans, which is 100% identical to Greenpeace’s scan collection (which I linked to in item #1), after, of course, the deletion of the page 1 Ozone Action summary.
+- The Union of Concerned Scientists “The Climate Deception Dossiers” web page features a handy infographic of the “reposition global warming” phrase, and a link to their downloadable PDF file of old Western Fuels ICE campaign memo scans, which is 100% identical to Greenpeace’s scan collection (which I linked to in item #1), after, of course, the deletion of the page 1 Ozone Action summary.
 As I noted in my June 10, 2013 blog post, nobody else (with one oddball exception) could bring themselves to point directly to Greenpeace’s “ICE memo collection” over the last two decades, and UCS only adds to this streak in a really strange way.

-- [11/16/16 Author’s item addition:] Current as of today, this Greenpeace page continues to prominently feature its Youtube video which attempts to portray the “reposition global warming” phrase as a sinister plot hatched by “industries” to hoodwink the public, which I detailed in this blog post.
+- A Greenpeace page prominently features its Koch Brothers Youtube video which attempts to portray the “reposition global warming” phrase as a sinister plot hatched by “industries” to hoodwink the public, which I detailed in this blog post.

-The “reposition global warming” phrase can only be evidence of a cynical quid pro quo arrangement when it is accompanied by proof that skeptic climate scientists were paid industry money in exchange for lies about global warming.
+The “reposition global warming” phrase can only be evidence of a cynical quid pro quo arrangement when it is accompanied by proof that skeptic climate scientists were paid industry money in exchange for lies intended to downplay the harm of man-caused global warming.
 When it is seen to be filled with irreconcilable faults and strangely shared talking points, it’s worthy of a much deeper look into why those problems are there.

 (This blog piece is largely an update of my original 2010 timeline here, with many of the ‘hazy’ details cleared up.)